nxp-mcuxpresso/mcuxsdk-examples/driver_examples/pwm/pwm_3ph/readme.md

 # pwm

 ## Overview
-The PWM project is a simple demonstration program of the SDK PWM driver.
+The PWM project is a simple demonstration program of the SDK FlexPWM driver.
 The pulse width modulator (PWM) module contains PWM submodules, each of which is set up to control a single half-bridge power stage.
 Fault channel support is provided.
 This PWM module can generate various switching patterns, including highly sophisticated waveforms.
 It can be used to control all known Switched Mode Power Supplies (SMPS) topologies.

-The project uses eFlexPWM to generate A-phase pwm, B-phase pwm and C-phase pwm through submodule 0, submodule 1, submodule 2.
+The project uses FlexPWM to generate A-phase pwm, B-phase pwm and C-phase pwm through submodule 0, submodule 1, submodule 2.

 Submodule 0 can generate one complementary PWM: PWM A and PWM B. For PWM A, PWM A(1kHz 50% duty cycle) is setup, PWM A works based on SignedCenterAligned.
 PWM B operates in PWM A complementary mode, so the dutycycle field of PWM B does not matter.